The Wisdom in Finding Out for Yourself

 “You have to go out on a limb sometimes because that's where the fruit is.” -Mark Twain

-The way I see it, you can either be filled to the ears with people’s ideas or, periodically, you can check for yourself and form your own ideas.
-The best diet for most people may not be the one that’s best for you.
-They may be meant for endurance exercise where you’re meant for the gym.
-The population may have genetics that predispose them to higher relative levels of Vitamin D whereas you need to take 5,000 IUs/day.
-Your friends (who are probably right) warn you about dating person X, but you must know for yourself.
+The way I see it, you can be a walking echo of other people’s thoughts or, periodically, you check for yourself.
+The most popular diet may not be the one that ends up working best for you.
+Influencers may be pushing endurance exercise where you’re meant for the gym.
+Your friends (who are probably right) tell you to stay away from them because “they’re trouble”, but you simply must find out.

 Personal Wisdom Gained:

-I lacked the stomach to hold individual stocks through large price fluctuations—both up and down.
-Yet somehow my indexing strategy, through the peaks and valleys, wasn’t the same emotional rollercoaster.
+I learned I lacked the stomach to hold individual stocks through large price fluctuations—both up and down.
+Yet my indexing strategy, with similar ups and downs, somehow didn’t bring out the same emotional volatility.

 Investing Wisdom Gained:

-Less is more (one of the few places in life where this idiom nails it).
-Less work (and simply owning the S&P 500 and nothing else) seemed to generate the highest returns.
-Less work for higher returns was NOT too good to be true—winning in the numerator and denominator.
+Less is more for most.
+Being lazier—and simply owning the S&P 500 and nothing else—generated the highest returns for me.
+Less work for higher returns was strangely NOT too good to be true.

-Earning “average returns” through S&P 500 indexes, which at first doesn’t sound amazing, means your returns are probably superior to the crowd.
-After understanding the foibles and follies of most individual investors, who are constantly acting like sports betters trying to hit big parlays, I’ve come to believe that achieving mere S&P500 or QQQ returns means you’re outperforming.
+Earning “average returns” through S&P 500 indexes, which on surface sounds just okay, means you’re probably making superior returns.
+After studying the foibles and follies of investors, many of who are constantly acting like sports betters trying to hit big parlays, I’ve come to believe that achieving mere S&P500 or QQQ returns means you’re likely outperforming.

-Bonds under-performed stocks (duh).
+Bonds underperformed stocks (duh).
 But this fact was more important because of my age (early 20s) & circumstances.
-After a few years I got away from bonds (though I may pick them back up later in life).
+After a few years I got away from bonds, and it increased my returns and am today in a better position.
+I may pick bonds back up later in life.

-Accumulating wealth through indexing (and avoiding glacial growth via bonds) resonated more with me than than returning to the convenience store every week—for decades—in hope of purchasing a winning lottery ticket.
-Indexing with stocks seemingly offered the highest returns of any of my strategies, and it turned out that the strategy matched my demeanor.
-That’s what I decided to do from then on.
+Accumulating wealth through indexing (plus avoiding stock-picking and glacial bond growth) resonated more with me than returning to the convenience store every week—for decades—in hope that I’d one day being a winner.
+Indexing with just stocks showed the highest returns of any of my strategies, and it turned out that the strategy matched my demeanor.

 “And then I realized… like I was shot… like I was shot with a diamond… a diamond bullet right through my forehead.
 And I thought: My God… the genius of that.
 The genius.” -Colonel Kurtz, Apocalypse Now